marshallshen/blog/_posts/2015-05-12-anatomy-of-empathy-dialogue-system.md

 ![siri_funny](/images/siri_funny.png)

 Can we have **real conversations** with machines?
-Can machine converse in a dialogue like our friends?
+Can machine talk to us like our friends?

 ### A dialogue odyssey
-One major feature of a dialogue is the nature of **turn-taking**: for example, in a dialogue between Tom and Jerry, Tom says something, then Jerry says something, and a dialogue flows by two characters take turn to contribute to current topic.
+One major feature of a dialogue is the nature of **turn-taking**: for example, in a dialogue between Tom and Jerry, Tom says something, then Jerry says something, and a dialogue flows by two characters taking turns to contribute to a topic.
 As functional and fun as current dialogue system (Siri) can be, dialogue between the system and the audience are short, usually one to three turns long.

 One major need of a human is to have **meaningful conversations**: to talk to a friend, to share thoughts, stories and feelings.
 Meaningful conversations are usually long, a lot more than a few turns, to build up contexts, retrieve emotions, and utlimately, make people feel heard.